Using Perl DBI to publish your data on the web

 perl -MDBI -e 'DBI->installed_versions;'

-Go to CPAN to get an up to date version of the DBD::ODBC module.
+Go to CPAN to get an up-to-date version of the DBD::ODBC module.

-4. ODBC driver and driver manager
+4. ODBC driver and ODBC Driver Manager

-If you choose to use DBD::ODBC you will need an ODBC driver for most of this tutorial and we recommend you use an ODBC driver manager under DBD::ODBC (see Enabling ODBC support in Perl with Perl DBI and DBD::ODBC).
-Easysoft can supply ODBC drivers for many databases and operating systems and all our ODBC drivers come with the unixODBC driver manager.
+If you use DBD::ODBC, you'll also need an ODBC driver.
+We recommend you use an ODBC Driver Manager under DBD::ODBC.
+Refer to Enabling ODBC support in Perl with Perl DBI and DBD::ODBC.
+We provide ODBC drivers for many databases and operating systems and all our ODBC drivers include the unixODBC Driver Manager.

 odbcinst --version

-The Basics of CGI
+The basics of CGI

-In Perl the most basic program is:
+In Perl, the most basic program is:

 #!/usr/bin/perl -w